 Yes!
 This very scene actually did happen to me.
 I was once having lunch with this extremely attractive girl (who shall remain nameless) and then she proceeded to talk all about this guy she had a crush.
 Thankfully, she did not compare me to being like her sister.
 This is the appealing aspect of Freaks and Geeks, is that it often takes very painful moments from our high school years and makes us laugh at them.
 This scene at Stackies is painful, but Sam’s reactions to Cindy’s questions are often hilarious.
 He’s completely flabbergasted and at one points does a spit take when Cindy says, “It’s not like with you.”

 Freaks and Geeks often subverts high school stereotypes as well, take Todd for example.
 In most high school shows, he would probably be a dumb meathead who bullies everyone smaller than him.
 In the next episode, We’ve Got Spirit, Cindy and Todd start to date and this infuriates Sam.
-When Cindy tells Sam her and Todd are dating, he replies by telling her that Todd is a jerk, she chalks up to Sam being nervous about the game (he’s signed up to be the school mascot, after the old one got injured) and proceeds to walk away.
+When Cindy tells Sam her and Todd are dating, he replies by telling her that Todd is a jerk, she chalks it up to Sam being nervous about the game (he’s signed up to be the school mascot, after the old one got injured) and proceeds to walk away.
 Sam’s suspicions about Todd are proven false when it is revealed that Todd is actually a NICE GUY!
 Sam sees Todd barfing in the men’s locker room and naturally thinks the worst; however, Todd confides in Sam that he gets nervous before each basketball game.
 The two then have a nice, small exchange and Todd is on his way.
 Sam realizes that he completely misjudged Todd and after the game apologizes to Cindy.

 Another moment that I can relate to is the opening scene of the pilot, when Sam and his Geek friends are quoting Caddyshack, when the local bully Alan White starts to pick on Sam.
 His friends (Bill and Neal) bail on Sam, leaving to feel the wrath of Alan.
 But before Alan can act, Sam’s sister Lindsay appears and scares off Alan and his cronies by acting all drugged out.
 This again is a moment straight out of my freshman year at high school.
-A certain jock kept picking on me in Study Hall, when my sister found out; she confronted him and essentially scared him into leaving alone.
+A certain jock kept picking on me in Study Hall, when my sister found out; she confronted him and essentially scared him into leaving me alone.
 Like Sam, I was slightly embarrassed that my petite sister fought my battle for me.

 The dynamic of Sam and Lindsay is probably my favorite part of the show; it’s the kind of relationship you find amongst most siblings, they tend to get on one another’s nerves, but underneath the constant squabbling there is genuine affection.
 At the end of Girlfriends and Boyfriends, there is a nice scene in which the two of them cheer one another up after the rough day they had (Lindsay’s awkward first date with Nick, Sam’s disastrous “date” with Cindy).
-It’s a nicely understated scene, there’s not much dialogue between the two of them, but a few small gestures: Lindsay asks Sam for one of his Ding Dongs and he pushes it her way.
+It’s a nicely understated scene, there’s not much dialogue between the two of them, but a few small gestures: Lindsay asks Sam for one of his Ding Dongs and he pushes her way.
 When Cindy calls Sam to talk about Todd, he wraps the telephone cord around his neck and pretends to strangle himself, which gets a laugh from Lindsay.
 Lindsay then stands next to Sam, listens in on the conversation and makes a few funny faces, which in turns gets a laugh out of Sam.
 It’s a rather moving scene and certainly far more genuine than most heart to heart moments you get in sitcoms.

 The most interesting thing about Sam and Lindsay is that it is implied that the two of them could easily fit in with the popular crowd if they chose to do so.
 In fact, on the commentary, creator Paul Feig said that had there been a season two, one of the main storyline would have been whether or not Sam remained a Geek.
 He's picked on heavily in the first half of the season, but as the show progresses, Sam seems to grow weary of being a geek, and manages to befriend a few people in the popular crowd.
 In The Little Things, Sam is sitting on the popular table with Cindy, when Todd says something rather discouraging about her.
 She in turn, tries to bait Sam into picking a fight with Todd, but Todd calls her out.
 He says he doesn't want to fight Sam and that he likes Sam.
 In Looks and Books, Lindsay gets fed up with the Freaks and tries to reconnect with her older friends, rejoining the Mathletes in the process.